Compiled and Edited by

 Grandfather Captain Samuel Bliss: fought in the Revolutionary War; commanded a company of eight day minute men April 19-27, 1775, afterwards a company of eight months men in Col. Timothy Walker's regiment; was in Captain Slade's Company three years and was General Washington's steward at Morristown in winter of 1777; had five children by wife Grandmother Keziah (Wilmarth) Carpenter Bliss

-Grandfather Calvin Hall Bliss, Sr.: had five children by first wife Grandmother Seraph (Bothwell) Bliss and four children by second wife Step-Grandmother Louisa (Tuttle) West Bliss; most of children by first marriage settled in Calhoun Co., MI, in mid-1860s, and most from second marriage settled in Prince Edward Co., VA, in 1869 along with Calvin, Sr. and Louisa, who sold their 200-acre farm in Galen, Wayne Co., NY, and purchased a 264-acre plantation in VA; Calvin and Louisa’s son Half-Uncle Calvin Hall Bliss, Jr. was sheriff of Prince Edward Co. in 1880, and Grandfather Calvin Hall Bliss, Sr. represented the counties of Prince Edward and Cumberland, VA, in the Virginia State Legislature from 1877 to 1887 immediately following the post-Civil-War era known as Reconstruction
+Grandfather Calvin Hall Bliss, Sr.: had five children by first wife Grandmother Seraph (Bothwell) Bliss and four children by second wife Step-Grandmother Louisa (Tuttle) West Bliss; most of children by first marriage settled in Calhoun Co., MI, in mid-1860s, and most from second marriage settled at Farmville, Prince Edward Co., VA, in 1869 along with Calvin, Sr. and Louisa, who sold their 200-acre farm in Galen, Wayne Co., NY, and purchased a 264-acre plantation at Farmville; Calvin and Louisa’s son Half-Uncle Calvin Hall Bliss, Jr. was sheriff of Prince Edward Co. in 1880, and Grandfather Calvin Hall Bliss, Sr. represented the counties of Prince Edward, Amelia and Cumberland, VA, in the Virginia State Senate from 1877 to 1887 during the years immediately following the post-Civil-War era known as Reconstruction

-Grandparents Sidney E. and Helen M. (Hubbard) Bliss: brought my Bliss line from Galen, Wayne Co., NY, to Calhoun Co., MI, in 1866, first to Tekonsha then to Albion; had six children
+Grandparents Sidney E. and Helen M. (Hubbard) Bliss: brought my Bliss line from Galen, Wayne Co., NY, to Calhoun Co., MI, in 1866, first to Tekonsha then to Albion; they owned a farm three miles out of Albion and Sidney also built a house in town; had six children

 Uncle Alexander Wilson, Jr.: was the son of Grandfather Alexander, Sr. and Grandmother Mary (McNab) Wilson; came to America from Scotland with his nephew Uncle William Duncan, Jr. in 1794; initially settled in Philadelphia, PA; at first was weaver; traveled extensively to sell woven goods and to collect bird specimens and information, and subscribers to his ornithological book series; attributed as Father of American Ornithology, preceding John James Audubon by over a decade